Lukaz2020/Luke_Combat/README.md

 # Full Contents list

-~ Remove Crosshair
+~ Remove Crosshair \n
-~ Block combat rolling
+~ Block combat rolling \n
-~ Add /heal to heal players using animations and timers ~ Add /armour to apply armour to player using animations and timers
+~ Add /heal to heal players using animations and timers \n ~ Add /armour to apply armour to player using animations and timers